If you want a quick, sustainable boost to sales and exposure, a solid growth marketing strategy is your best bet.

 What is Growth Marketing?

-Just as Facebook revolutionized the social media space and Google disrupted the search engine industry, so also is growth marketing overhauling traditional marketing.
+Just as Facebook revolutionized the social media space and Google disrupted the search engine industry, growth marketing is overhauling traditional marketing.

 Traditional marketing is dumb.